RENEW

 COMMUNITY ENGAGEMENT:

-Students will have an opportunity to serve within a church or ministry in our community.
-Twice per month they will serve and work under a leader of this ministry.
-This will provide another way of shaping students, a practical place to apply their skills, and more insight into the type of job that students may desire after the program’s completion.
+Students will have an opportunity to serve within a church or ministry in our community, serving and working under a leader of this ministry or church.
+This experience will provide another way of shaping students, a practical place to apply their skills, and more insight into the type of job that students may desire after the program’s completion.

 TRIPS:

-A ten-day international trip to Costa Rica through “VidaNet” is anticipated to be a key part of the program as students are given the opportunity to engage with another culture.
+A ten-day international missions trip is a key part of the program as students are given the opportunity to engage with another culture.
 All costs will be covered by the tuition fee.
 This trip consists of three days of training at the disciple base, five days of service, and concludes with an adventure day.

 Trip Variety.